philipperemy/Deep-Learning-Tinder/README.md

 where FB_AUTH_TOKEN is your own token.

-## Keep in mind that it expires usually within one or two hours.
+### /!\ Keep in mind that the FB_AUTH_TOKEN expires usually within one or two hours.
 So you must re-active your bot every time.

 `API_HOST` is the URL of your NVIDIA Digits server.
 More information is available here : https://github.com/NVIDIA/DIGITS